-Emits a warning if option export_all is also given.
+Turns off warnings for uses of the export_all option.
+Default is to emit a warning if option export_all is also given.

 warn_export_vars

 Emits warnings for all implicitly exported variables referred to after the primitives where they were first defined.
 By default, the compiler only emits warnings for exported variables referred to in a pattern.